 One of the few ways I managed to get my baby to amuse himself was by placing a mobile over his head that went round and round.
 He was fascinated by it at about 3 months.
 I could finally do some housework for ten minutes without him crying!

-I bought one of these .
+I bought mobile arm brackets.
 They are great as you can place any mobile on them, but if your baby seems bored, you can swap it for a random toy.
 A creative friend of mine even made her own mobile toys for it.
 It comes with a music box that plays "You Are My Sunshine".
-Now that my baby is bigger, he isn't entranced by the mobile so much, but he always noticeably calms down and smiles when the song plays. mobile arm brackets
+Now that my baby is bigger, he isn't entranced by the mobile so much, but he always noticeably calms down and smiles when the song plays.

 2. Baby Gym

 There are lots of options on the market.
-Choose a gym with bright contrasting colours, and different toys- although remember you can swap round the toys- we used a lot of pram toys in the gym.
-One with a machine washable mat is a good idea as you can shove it in the washing machine in the event of accidents!
-Alternatively you could get a wooden arch, or just anything interesting with contrasting colours you can string up above the baby to reach out for.
+Choose a gym with bright contrasting colours, and different toys- although remember you can swap around the toys- we used a lot of pram toys in the gym.
+One with a machine-washable mat is a good idea as you can shove it in the washing machine in the event of accidents!
+Alternatively, you could get a wooden arch, or just anything interesting with contrasting colours you can string up above the baby to reach out for.

 This is one of the few "big ticket" toys I would recommend for your baby.
 They can be expensive new, but I've seen lots of preloved ones on Facebook marketplace in good condition for about £10 ($13).
 We got ours passed down from a friend.
 It's not worth spending too much as babies normally grow out of their gyms in a few months (or play with them in a destructive and not safe way) when they start to be able to pull themselves up (usually about 6 months old).